Entry module

 return view('application.portal.pages.home', compact('entry'));

 }Published entries can also be viewed by slug.
-This can be done by having the following route:
+Add the entry routes to your application's route file:

 php